 This is a scam that is commonly carried out by car dealers.
 They will advertise a car that looks great and comes at a fabulous price.
 However, when you turn up to the dealership to see it, the dealer will tell you that it has already been sold.
 They will then try and sell you car that is a lot more expensive!
 The best way to stay away from this kind of scam is to only visit reputable dealerships.
-In fact, it’s usually necessary to go to specialist dealers, such as West County Volvo as they come recommended by the specific car brand.
+In fact, it’s usually necessary to go to specialist dealers as they come recommended by the specific car brand.
 It’s also a good idea to call the dealership before you visit to make sure that they have the car in stock.

 The Deposit Fraud

 Another dodgy tactic employed by some crooked dealers is the deposit scam.
 The seller often uses some very high pressure tactics to get you to agree to a sale.
 Then, they’ll ask for quite a sizeable deposit.
 However, once you hand over the cash, the dealer will probably vanish with your money.
 You might find it almost impossible to trace them.

 Altering Lease Figures

 These days, lots of people are now leasing their car rather than buying it outright.
 This is because it can often work out a lot cheaper.
 However, there are often a lot of contracts and documents that come with leasing and hardly any drivers read these before signing them.
 That’s not good news, though, unless you are the dealer!
 Some dealers switch figures and numbers around on the lease without telling the driver.
 In effect, they are stealing money from drivers in broad daylight!